mlevy2525/P3PO/README.md

 - If you would like to use depth anything instead of ground truth depth here set depth_keys in the config to an empty list.

+- We reccomend using a very early checkpoint (often the 10K checkpoint is sufficent).
+Our results typically use the 50K checkpoint.

 ## Evaluating P3PO
 - Before you evaluate set your root directory in the config_eval.yaml.